Visiting the Festival

 The entrance to Abbotsford is FREE.
 There will be a box office onsite during the festival at the Abbotsford Visitor Centre.

 Join us in the Baillie Gifford Festival Hub where you will find the festival bookshop.
 It is open daily until late throughout our six-day festival and has a great selection of books by all of the authors appearing at this year’s event.
 The Baillie Gifford Festival Hub is also the meeting point for our outdoor Family Book Festival walking events.

 All proceeds from our on-site and online bookshops go directly back to the festival.

 BOOK SIGNINGS: Authors sign copies of their books after their events.
 Book signings take place in the Abbotsford Visitor Centre.
 It is also possible to purchase signed copies of authors’ books online.
 The books will be signed at the festival and posted out from 8th November, once the festival is over.

 BRING THE KIDS

-Our Family Book Festival offers a wonderful selection of events with some of today’s best-loved authors for children and there are lots of free activities to enjoy.
-Some of the events in the adult programme may also be suitable for children.
-They will be clearly identified, with age suitability highlighted, where appropriate.
+Our Family Book Festival offers a wonderful selection of events with some of today’s best-loved authors for children.

 All accompanying adults go free!
 We’re delighted to announce that there is NO ENTRY CHARGE for adults accompanying children to Family Book Festival events.
 Please note that all events are ticketed, so remember to put your FREE adult ticket in the basket at the time of booking.